” We enjoyed working with Stereoscape on this project – and many projects before that”, Wojtek Felendzer, Marketing Campaign Manager, Nokia

-Stereoscape designed and delivered an interactive presentation solution that integrates the best features of our SMARTSCAPE and SHOWSCAPE products.
+Stereoscape designed and delivered an interactive presentation solution that integrates the best features of our SMARTSCAPE products.
 The hybrid 3D & AR solution combines compelling 3D animations and augmented reality with an effective, multilayer information architecture.
 Hotspots and other navigation tools provide a smooth interactive experience on a touch screen – an Android tablet in this case.

 The solution features a 3D-animated customer journey of a typical CSP customer.
 Four different touchpoints along the journey represent different service scenarios, with associated workflows, platforms and other underlying systems that drive the customer care experience.
 Information of the advanced service infrastructure is presented in multiple layers with different levels of detail.

 Interactivity and the way the information is organised allow users to have a quick scan of the content to get a feel of the key points or explore the data below the surface to gain a deeper understanding of the material presented.

 The 3D-animated touchpoints – coffee shop, retail store and two home scenes – are ‘playable’, allowing users to interact with the animations.
 When the user chooses the ‘Open in AR’ option, the same touchpoints come to life in augmented reality for closer inspection from different viewpoints.